 Selling goods together with services / digital content: mixed contracts

 In many cases, an agreement between a consumer and a trader won't be for just goods but may also contain services and/or digital content.
 The Consumer Rights Act sets out how the different elements work together.
 Please see 'Mixed contracts' for more information.

-BEIS has produced more detailed guidance to help businesses understand the implications of the Act: Consumer Rights Act: Goods - Guidance for Business.
+The Department for Business, Innovation and Skills (another predecessor of the Department for Business and Trade) produced detailed guidance to help businesses understand the implications of the Act: Consumer Rights Act: Goods - Guidance for Business.